Research Institute of Molecular Pathology: Publications, awards and honours

 Scientists at the IMP publish 60 to 90 papers in international peer-review journals per year: between 1985 and 2021, more than 2,200 research papers were published.
 93 patents were filed based on discoveries made at the institute since 1985.
-IMP faculty was awarded 17 ERC Grants since the establishment of this grant scheme in 2007; about two thirds of the IMP faculty were ERC grantees by 2018.
+IMP faculty was awarded 24 ERC Grants since the establishment of this grant scheme in 2007; about two thirds of the IMP faculty were ERC grantees by 2018.
 Five IMP faculty members received Wittgenstein Awards since 1996.
 About one third of the faculty are elected members of EMBO.
 In 2017, Kim Nasmyth received the Breakthrough Prize in life sciences for work on cohesin that he had done at the IMP.
 One year later, his former IMP PhD student Angelika Amon was awarded the same prize.

 Facilities

-IMP maintains a suite of in-house facilities, maintained in cooperation with IMBA, that provide support and scientific services to the scientists at IMP.
-In addition, the four research institutes of the Vienna Biocenter maintain a number of shared services jointly called "Vienna BioCenter Core Facilities" (VBCF).
-The services offered are available to all Vienna BioCenter scientists including IMP staff.
+The IMP maintains a suite of in-house facilities, maintained in cooperation with the adjacent institutes IMBA and GMI, that provide support and scientific services to the scientists at the IMP.
+In addition, the Vienna Biocenter maintains a number of shared services jointly through the "Vienna BioCenter Core Facilities" (VBCF).
+The services offered are available to all Vienna BioCenter scientists and companies, including IMP staff.

 History

 The establishment of the IMP was a joint venture by Boehringer Ingelheim and Genentech and initiated in 1985.
 Under the directorship of Max Birnstiel, the first institute building was opened in 1988.

 In 1992, three institutes of the faculties of science and medicine of the University of Vienna moved into a nearby building, today's Max Perutz Labs.
 This created the basis for referring to the area as the "Vienna Biocenter".

 In 1993, Boehringer Ingelheim took over the IMP shares of Genentech.
 Following Max Birnstiel's retirement in 1997, Kim Nasmyth became scientific director.

 In 2006, two institutes of the Austrian Academy of Sciences were opened in the vicinity of the IMP: the Institute of Molecular Biotechnology (IMBA) and the Gregor Mendel Institute (GMI).
 The three institutes cooperate closely by maintaining shared facilities.
 In the same year, Barry Dickson became the IMP's scientific director.

 Since 2013, Jan-Michael Peters is scientific director of the IMP.
 In late 2016, the IMP moved into its new building, which was formally opened on 1 March 2017.

+In 2019, the International Birnstiel Award was established by the IMP.
+It is awarded annually by the Max Birnstiel Foundation and the IMP, and it targets doctoral students at an advanced stage of their PhD research who have contributed to making an outstanding discovery in their field.

 PhD program

-The "Vienna BioCenter PhD Program" is an international PhD training program carried out jointly by the four Vienna Biocenter research institutes.
+The "Vienna BioCenter PhD Program" is an international PhD training program carried out jointly by four Vienna Biocenter research institutes.
 Acceptance into the program is competitive and based on a formal selection procedure.
-There are two selections each year, deadlines are April 30 and November 15.
+There are two selections each year, deadlines are usually in April and November.
 Participation in the program is a condition for doing a PhD at the IMP.